paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 if (fellOver) fallOver.Go() else nextDisplay.Go();
 ```

-This, admittedly theoretical example follows the dance of four fibers.
+An admittedly theoretical example follows the dance of four fibers.
 Note that we don't need to start the completion fiber.

 #### WaitFor(IEnumerator) or WaitFor((fiber) => iEnumerator)
 A C# method with an IEnumerator return value is a state machine with each state transferal happening each update.
 Use for existing coroutines you would like to integrate.
 Use sparingly because coroutine state machines use the heap and increase garbage collection.

 #### WaitFor(seconds), WaitFor((fiber) => seconds), WaitRealtime(seconds) and WaitRealtime((fiber) => seconds)
 Delay the Fiber for the specified time. `WaitForSeconds` is scaled by `Time.timeScale`, while `WaitForSecondsRealtime` isn't.
-The Fiber worker is moved to a special queue that is only processed when the shortest waiting frame count expires.
-This further minimises the processing load during updates.
+The Fiber worker moves to a special queue and only processed when the shortest waiting frame count expires.
+It further minimises the processing load during updates.

 #### Waitfor(Task)
-C# and .NET Core provide support for Tasks - a preemptive thread-based multi-tasking approach.
-Task works fine with Unity except that a response can be sent at any time, not just in one of the update cycles.
-Attempting to do any Unity work at these times will be disastrous.
-Using this action within a Fiber will synchronise to Update, LateUpdate or FixedUpdate as you require.
+C# and .NET Core provide support for Tasks - a preemptive thread-based multi-tasking approach. `Task` works fine with Unity except that a response happens at any time, not just in one of the update cycles.
+Attempting to do any Unity between frames is disastrous.
+Using this action within a Fiber synchronises to Update, LateUpdate or FixedUpdate as you require.
 ## Creating New Fiber Commands
 You should only need to create new Fiber commands when dealing with external asynchronous events.
 ### Using an Emitter